ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Conclusions

 \section{Conclusions}

 In this paper, we proposed a mobile manipulation controller that utilises the high-fidelity reconstruction of a Gaussian Splat.
 Our results in synthetic scenes suggest that, in an idealised scenario, both depth rasterisation and ellipsoid distance can be used to extract the surface of the captured scene, informing our controller about occupied space.
-Our experiments highlight that in the presence of low-opacity ellipsoids, the depth rasterisation approach provides more robust results by effectively filtering low-opacity ellipsoids.
+Further experiments validate that in the presence of low-opacity ellipsoids, the depth rasterisation approach provides more robust results by effectively filtering them.
+We further validated the approach on a real robot platform, demonstrating that the controller can track target end-effector poses while maintaining safe distances to the environment.

-While our method shows promising results, it assumes the environment is fully mapped.
-Addressing this limitation requires incremental updates to the scene, which could be achieved by integrating incremental Gaussian Splatting approaches~\cite{keetha2024splatam}, enabling incremental updates to the scene geometry as new observations become available.

-Despite these limitations, our work opens up various avenues for future research and improvement.
-Some plausible directions include integrating with the recently developed dynamic Gaussian Splatting methods, which reconstruct the dynamics of a scene~\cite{abou-chakra2024physically, luiten2023dynamic}.
-Another plausible direction is the integration of our approach with advances on semantics-aware splats~\cite{Qin2024}.
-This integration will enable our approach to filter which segments of the scene need to be avoided, and which sections the robot needs to get closer to, based on the commanded task.
+Our current evaluation focuses on static scenes.
+Handling structural changes in the environment could be achieved by integrating recent change-detection and update mechanisms for GS models~\cite{change_detection_gs, 3dgs_changes}.
+More broadly, since our controller directly operates on a GS representation, it opens several promising research directions, such as integrating dynamic gaussians \cite{luiten2023dynamic, abou-chakra2024physically} or semantics-aware splats~\cite{Qin2024}, enabling task-aware interaction with complex environments.